sal55/langs/candm.md

 ````
 mm file
 ````
-Notice there is not extension used: I write 'file' not 'file.m".
-This is a compile for the M language and its primary input will be a source file with a .m extension;
+Notice there is no extension used: I write 'file' not 'file.m".
+This is a compiler for the M language and its primary input will be a source file with a .m extension;
 why it is necessary to specify it?
 Same argument can be applied to many other languages including C. (My bcc C compiler also only needs 'bcc hello', every other ones NEEDS 'xcc hello.c'.)

 **200** Just one more to end up with a round 200.
 C has functions strcmp and memcmp which returns a 3-way value.
 So to compare the equality of two strings may need: